velocity-formula/nextcloud-tagspaces-integration-service/README.md

 Besides the authentication created for the nextcloud user and CORS_ALLOW_ORIGINS environment variable, current implementation has no other security measures as service use is intended for **local internal** use only, so only GET api verbs are allowed.
 CORS_ALLOW_METHODS environment variable controlls allowed api verbs, but only has meaning if some other functionality is added.

 Integration service is limited (by now) to Nextcloud security context of the user is set on NEXTCLOUD_USERNAME environment variable.
-If a service user is configure for the integration service, access should be granted to other users files.
-Consider using TagSpaces con Nexcloud shares folders.
+If a service user is used for the integration, access should be granted to other users files.
+Consider using TagSpaces with Nexcloud shared folders.

 ## License